University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 ## Your Turn!

-Build a multiple sequence alignment graph from the dataset in the `~/GraphGenomes/mygraph` directory.
+Build a multiple sequence alignment graph from the cannabis.fasta dataset in the `~/GraphGenomes/mygraph` directory.
 Consider the first sequence in the fasta file the reference sequence.

 Try to do/answer the following: